-1.4 The school acts with integrity in its interactions with internal constituents (faculty, staff, students, and others) and external constituents (including the broader public).5 The school's integrity is grounded in its identity and theological commitments; is demonstrated through policies and practices that highlight fairness, honesty, and accountability; and is manifested in a healthy institutional environment with effective patterns of leadership, transparency, and communications.
+1.4 The school acts with integrity in its interactions with internal constituents (faculty, staff, students, and others) and external constituents (including the broader public).
+The school's integrity is grounded in its identity and theological commitments; is demonstrated through policies and practices that highlight fairness, honesty, and accountability; and is manifested in a healthy institutional environment with effective patterns of leadership, transparency, and communications.
 Institutional integrity also includes how the school attends to global awareness and engagement within the context of its mission, theological commitments, and resources.
-[NOTE: The next-to-last sentence replaces current Standard 8.5 on institutional environment.New text added to address multiple comments requesting addition of global awareness and engagement to this standard (see also changes to Standard 3.4).]

 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing how its sense of institutional integrity is grounded in the school's identity and theological commitments.
-It might also citeing policies and practices that highlight fairness, honesty, and accountability in its interactions with employees and students.
-It might furtheralso discuss how the school's public communications (its website, catalog, and promotional materials) are accurate and fairly represent the school to its various publics, including prospective students (see Policies and Procedures, VII.A.6, on how a school communicates its accreditation status to the public).
+It might also cite policies and practices that highlight fairness, honesty, and accountability in its interactions with employees and students.
+It might further discuss how the school's public communications (its website, catalog, and promotional materials) are accurate and fairly represent the school to its various publics, including prospective students (see Policies and Procedures, VII.A.6, on how a school communicates its accreditation status to the public).
 It might present information that indicates a healthy working environment (e.g., employee survey results, stable employment trends, fair and equitable compensation patterns).
 The self-study might include examples of effective patterns of leadership, such as practices of clear and regular communication, and might also reflect on how it has responded to challenges within its institutional environment.
 Some schools might have particular ways to address issues of institutional integrity and accountability; for example, a Canadian school might describe how it is attending to the Calls to Action of the Truth and Reconciliation Commission.
 (See Standards 7.6 and 10.2 for additional policies and practices related to addressing student grievances and employee grievances.)
 A school might demonstrate how it attends to global awareness and engagement by discussing why and how it seeks to connect institutionally with the larger theological world, appropriate to its mission, theological commitments, and resources.
 That might include such avenues as international partnerships, participating in global associations, and networking with others outside North America (see Standard 3.4 for demonstrating global awareness and engagement in educational programs).